 An Initial Public Offering (IPO) is the most common way a private company can go public.
 However, an IPO is a lengthy process.
 After the conversion, the public company has to observe many strict requirements.
 As a result, the company has to execute a typical IPO over 6 to 12 months.

-Next, the company begins executing the plan it had developed in the first phase.
-During this time, companies gather the data necessary for registration and prepare legal documents.
-Once the listing company files for registration, it enters a quiet period until the authority approves its IPO plans.
-In this period, when IPO information release is limited, the SEBI allows companies to communicate about other matters, including disclosing factual business information.
-After the company gets a go-ahead from the SEBI and meets the listing requirements of stock exchanges, its shares can begin trading.
+Step 3: Once the Listing company files for registration, it enters a quiet period until the authority approves its IPO plans.
+When IPO information release is limited during this period, the SEBI allows companies to communicate about other matters, including disclosing factual business information.

 Now, the IPO is complete, and the firm is officially a public company.